 For many operations leaders, deduplicating leads, contacts, and accounts can seem like lower-level work.
-Work that’s deemed to be easily done “later” on a date that constantly gets pushed further into the future.
-Instead, operations leaders need to understand the strategic value of deduplication, now and as an ongoing process.
+Dedupe is deemed to be work easily done “later,” on a date that constantly gets pushed further into the future.
+Instead, operations leaders need to understand the strategic value of dedupe, now and as an ongoing process.

 But the additional technology cost is really the least of your worries.
 The real problems come with all the places where duplicate leads impact your revenue, and these are numerous.

-If you’re tracking lead activity, having duplicate leads means that you’re potentially splitting up the activities between two or more leads, causing the scoring or the engagement-based marketing and sales responses to be inaccurate, or worse, never triggered at all.
+If you’re tracking lead activity, failing to dedupe leads means that you’re potentially splitting up the activities between two or more leads, causing the scoring or the engagement-based marketing and sales responses to be inaccurate, or worse, never triggered at all.
 Allow me to use an example to demonstrate.